 Java Logic Files and Categories

-There are 2 types of Java files in Fabric Studio, one is dedicated to the development of Java functions and the other for the creation of Globals variables.
+There are two types of Java files in Fabric Studio: one is dedicated to developing Java functions, and the other is for creating Globals variables.
 In Fabric Studio, the term Logic Category Files refers to a Java package that stores the Logic.java file.
 The Logic.java file contains all the Java functions defined under the Logic Category.
 While several Java files can reside in a category/package, only a single Logic file shall exist there.
-Although the functions are presented in the Project Tree as separate files, they are basically stored under a single file, called the Logic.java file, under the selected category.

 Shared Java Files